syncfusion-content/blazor-docs/blazor/chart/adaptive-layout.md

 ![ Large Adaptive Layout in Blazor Chart](images/adaptive-layout/blazor-chart-adaptive-layout-large.png)

-The table below shows the different chart elements and their behaviour based on specific conditions related to chart's height and width:
+The table below shows the different chart elements and their behavior based on specific conditions related to chart's height and width:

 | Element      | Rules              | Description         |